 b.Because of the lack of co-operation between the Entities, and within the Federation, economic resources and infrastructure reconstruction are not being maximised and the quality of service is limited.
 The failure to restore railway traffic between the Entities is of great concern.
-The Council expects the authorities in Bosnia and Herzegovina to comply fully with the recommendations of the High Representative and the Chairman of the Commission on Public Corporations in this respect; in particular it calls on the authorities in Bosnia and c.The Council recalls that the Entities have an obligation under Annex 9 of the Peace Agreement to agree to the operation of transportation facilities by the Transportation Corporation.
+The Council expects the authorities in Bosnia and Herzegovina to comply fully with the recommendations of the High Representative and the Chairman of the Commission on Public Corporations in this respect; in particular it calls on the authorities in Bosnia and Herzegovina to implement the recommendation on railways by 31 March 1998.
+It encourages international donors actively to support econstruction of the Bosnian railway system through the Transportation Corporation.

+c.
+The Council recalls that the Entities have an obligation under Annex 9 of the Peace Agreement to agree to the operation transportation facilities bу the Transportation Corporation.
 It urges the Entities to establish other joint public corporations, such as for the operation of utility, energy, postal and communications facilities, in accordance with the recommendations of the Commission on Public Corporations and the legal opinion of the High Representative.
-In the event of non-compliance, the High Representative will ask international bodies, such as the UCPTE, UIC, ITU, UPU and others, not to recognise the credentials of the representatives of Bosnia and Herzegovina.
+In the event of non-compliance, the High Representative will ask international bodies, such as the UCPTE, UIC, ITU, UPU and not to recognise the credentials of the representatives of Bosnia and Herzegovina.